 Wind and solar power can be unreliable.
 Infrastructure is required to compensate for the imbalance of renewable production in terms of time and geography.
 New forms of storage will balance out fluctuations in demand and supply.
-MAN’s energy storage solutions include batteries, compressed air, flywheels, electro-thermal, liquid air, molten salt, hydrogen, power-to-X, and hydrogen.
+MAN’s energy storage solutions include batteries, compressed air, flywheels, electro-thermal, liquid air, molten salt, power-to-X, and hydrogen.
 One of our latest projects uses molten salt for long-duration energy storage to ensure the reliability of renewable power generation.

 C for Capture then use or sequester

 We will exceed our carbon budget in the next 10 years.
 We cannot count on natural carbon sinks, such as oceans, vegetation, and soil, to remove enough carbon dioxide.
 All scenarios set forth by the IPCC require between 5 and 20 Gt to be removed per year.
 The infrastructure we build today for carbon capture and sequestration will be with us for the next century.
 Carbon dioxide is harnessed in three steps: 1) Capture and purify, 2) Aggregate and transport, 3) Use or sequester.
 MAN offers a range of advanced technologies for carbon capture and storage (CCS) that includes highly efficient compression solutions together with experience in high-pressure CO2 compression and plant designs.